USCbiostats/annoq-site/README.md

 nano src/envirnoments/environment.ts
 ```

-If there are any changes to the API, then run the following:
+If there are any changes to the API, ensure path to API is correct and update as necessary, then run the following:

 ```
 npm run graphql_codegen